Gas balloon: Records

 On October 24, 2014, Alan Eustace, a former Google executive, made a jump from the stratosphere, breaking Felix Baumgartner's 2012 world record.
 The launch-point for his jump was from an abandoned runway in Roswell, New Mexico, where he began his balloon-powered ascent early that morning.
 He reached a reported maximum altitude of 135,908 feet (41.425 km; 25.7402 mi), but the final number submitted to the World Air Sports Federation was 135,889.108 feet (41.419000 km; 25.7365735 mi).
 The balloon used for the feat was manufactured by the Balloon Facility of the Tata Institute of Fundamental Research, Hyderabad, India.
 Eustace in his pressure suit hung tethered under the balloon, without the kind of capsule used by Felix Baumgartner.
 Eustace started his fall by using an explosive device to separate from the helium balloon.

 The previous altitude record for a manned balloon flight was set at 39.045 kilometers on October 14, 2012 by Felix Baumgartner breaking a record of 34.7 kilometers on May 4, 1961 by Malcolm Ross and Victor Prather in a balloon launched from the deck of the USS Antietam in the Gulf of Mexico.

-The altitude record for an unmanned balloon is 53.0 kilometers.
-It was reached by a balloon manufactured by Fujikura Parachute with a volume of 60 thousand cubic metres, launched in May 2002 from Sanriku, Iwate, Japan.
+The altitude record for an unmanned balloon is 53.7 kilometers.
+It was reached by a stratospheric balloon manufactured by JAXA with a volume of 80,000 m³, launched in September 2013 from in Hokkaido, Japan.
 This is the greatest height ever obtained by an atmospheric vehicle.
 Only rockets, rocket planes, and ballistic projectiles have flown higher.

 In 2015, pilots Leonid Tiukhtyaev and Troy Bradley arrived safely in Baja California, Mexico, after a journey of 10,711 km.
 The two men, originally from Russia and the United States of America respectively, started in Japan and flew with a helium balloon over the Pacific.
 In 160 hours and 34 minutes, the balloon, named "Two Eagles", arrived in Mexico, setting the longest distance and duration records for gas balloons.